 Guests Can Capture Beautiful Moments That the Photographer Missed

-Usually there is only one paid photographer attending a wedding event.
+Usually, there is only one paid photographer attending a wedding event.
 He or she cannot scramble to be in two places at once without sacrificing image quality.
 This will translate into many missed shots of the wedding, especially those that do not include the bride, groom, or close friends and family.
-While the photographer is busy, the bride’s niece might be taking her very first steps in her new pink shoes and frilly dress.
+While the photographer is busy, the bride’s niece might be taking her very first steps in her new pink shoes and the frilly dress.
 The groom’s grandparents might have their eyes locked on one another, staring compassionately while dancing in a beautiful, loving embrace.
 These heartfelt moments will be treasured by all of the guests, especially the honored bride and groom; but they will fade quickly if they are not caught on camera.
 Guests can capture all of these priceless family photos while steering clear of the professional photographer should he or she be nearby.
 When guests are blocking the photographer’s view, the quality of the photographs will deteriorate; therefore, it is important for guests to respect the photographer’s space.

 Immediate, Live Clips and Snapshots on Instagram

 Instagram is the perfect place to share all of the beautiful photos that guests capture.
 The bride and groom can be tagged in all of the photos, allowing distant friends and relatives to see them immediately on one of the most highly visited social photography platforms.
 Instagram also offers nifty video sharing features for short clips of the wedding day, sharing the unique experience that every guest has had through their own eyes.
 Facebook is no longer the only place to share those special, defining life moments.